-The Swiss watchmaker Alpina has started selling its new Alpina Avalanche Extreme Chrono Double Digit automatic chronograph watch that, besides a chunky 46 mm case also offers you an unusually styled dial with the common hour numerals replaced with minute markers in “05” — “60” format.
+Besides its chunky 46-mm case, the 2010 Alpina Avalanche Extreme Chrono Double Digit automatic chronograph also offers you an unusually styled dial with the common hour numerals replaced with minute markers in “05” — “60” format.

-The new Alpina Avalanche Extreme Chrono Double Digit chronograph watch is offered in two versions: black-on-black and black-and-red.
+The 2010 Alpina Avalanche Extreme Chrono Double Digit is offered in two versions: black-on-black and black-and-red.

-“Double Digit” here means that Alpina replaced normal hour markers with double-digit minute market (Praesto did the same feat with their Modern Fliegeruhr Aviator, but it was not available at the moment of writing this review.)
+“Double Digit” here means that Alpina replaced normal hour markers with the double-digit minute market (Praesto did the same feat with their Modern Fliegeruhr Aviator, but it was not available at the moment of writing this review.)

 With this kind of design, the Swiss brand puts an additional emphasis on its chronograph complication implicitly stating that the chronograph seconds hand, however thin it is, is more important here than the hour and minute hands.